Where are you anyway?

 I’ve never made anything before, is that OK?

 Absolutely!
-Our mission is to make craft a part of life for everyone, from the complete beginner to the expert.
 Most of our classes are designed to teach people who have little or no experience with the topic.
-Our instructors and members are enthusiastic about their areas of knowledge, and love to get new people hooked.
+Our instructors and members are enthusiastic about their areas of knowledge and love to get new people hooked.

 I don’t live close enough/do enough crafts for monthly or daily memberships to make sense, but I might be interested in classes.
 Do I need to pay any extra fee for that?